-This Strawberry Roundup honors National Strawberry Day!
+These Strawberry Recipes are gathered together to honor this amazing fruit.
+We can also celebrate National Strawberry Day together each year!
 A while back, to celebrate strawberries at our Honey House, we purchased strawberry plants and shared them with our customers.
 We invited them to plant the strawberry in a location where they could enjoy the plant all summer long.

 We also encouraged everyone to visit our blog to see and try all the new strawberry and honey recipes.
 Part of our job is to inspire each and every one of you to “bee inspired” to feed the bees.
 It’s so simple.

-This Strawberry Roundup features our favorite summer recipes
+This Strawberry Recipes feature our favorite summer fruit

 The limited availability of strawberries from farm stands and fields makes them a very special treat.
 Strawberries grow wild on our Chesterhaven Beach Farm; they fill the fields in June and provide local wildlife a bite to eat.
 Rabbits and turtles are huge strawberry fans, and bees readily pollinate the flowers.